tuandung222/Open-vocabulary-Action-Recognition-with-CLIP/docs/architecture_refined.md

 ## Overview

-The CLIP HAR system provides an end-to-end solution for Human Action Recognition using OpenAI's CLIP (Contrastive Language-Image Pre-training) model.
-By leveraging CLIP's powerful multi-modal capabilities, our system can recognize human actions from images with high accuracy in both zero-shot and fine-tuned settings.
+The CLIP HAR system implements a comprehensive pipeline for Human Action Recognition using the Contrastive Language-Image Pre-training (CLIP) model.
+By leveraging CLIP's powerful multi-modal capabilities, my system can recognize human actions from images with high accuracy in both zero-shot and fine-tuned settings.

 ## System Architecture